Immigration Resources

 Why do I get an error message on Self-Service when I try to register for a class?

-High School Enrichment students cannot register online, including adding or dropping a class.
-Once you submit your online application and your High School Enrichment Packet, you will be notified by phone or email by MCC Admissions and Records when/if you are registered for your selected class(es).
-If you need to add or drop a class, follow the instructions in the section below.
+High School Enrichment students cannot register themselves into classes even if you receive a Permission to Register or Add Authorization.
+Once you submit your online application and your High School Enrichment Packet, you will be notified via your SCCCD email when/if you are registered for your selected class(es).
+If you need to register for or add a class, in which you received a Permission to Register or Add Authorization for, you will need to email admissions@maderacollege.edu and dualenrollment@maderacollege.edu to process this for you.

 How do I drop a class?